 - Some people can be allergic to the pollen, so verify that no one in your household is susceptible before you plant it.

-- This tree will attract hummingbirds with its scarlet blossoms, as well as other birds and insects like bees.
+- This tree is one of the trees that will attract hummingbirds.
+With its scarlet blossoms, it'll attract hummingbirds, other birds, and insects like bees.

 - There won't be much mess from fallen flowers or leaves, so this won't be a problem if it's planted by a pool.

 - Drought and salt tolerance are features of the weeping bottlebrush.

 - The best soil for a weeping bottlebrush will be well-drained to prevent problems with rot and fungi.